 So, the happy hour ended at Happy Buddha, and you’re probably more drunk than you should be.
 No worries, just cross the street and take a seat at the Brew House.

 This place is run by a Colombian American who is pretty much always drunk and giving out free shots of Jaegar.
 The bar has beer pong, darts, and best of all: their own craft beer.
-At $5 for a pint, escape the clutches of Club Colombia and splurge on something new.
+At about 5 usd for a pint, escape the clutches of Club Colombia and splurge on something new.
 Plus, the owner told me they’re working on a house brewed cider coming soon… my fav!

 If you manage to leave the Brew House (most times we went we ended up staying and drinking with the owner and his friends after closing) then continue your Poblado bar crawl at Shupa Shots.

 They also have alcoholic slushies, hats and costumes to dress up in (why?) and a giant shot wheel to spin and see what you should order next.
 The two deadliest shots here are definitely the Heroina shot (served in a giant syringe the bar tender empties into your mouth) and the Gasolina shot that tastes absolutely awful but gets the job done.

-The Last Stop
+DIY Poblado Bar Crawl: The Last Stop

 Ok, I have two great choices for the last stop on your Poblado bar crawl, depending on what you’re into.

-First, there’s the classy stop.
 Walk to Panorama Rooftop Bar.
 This bar has multiple levels and different balconies.
 It’s open air, has tons of greenery, is always packed and has a great vibe.
-It’s a little expensive ($5 or $6 for a glass of wine) but a great place to relax, chill, and end the night right.
+It’s a little expensive (5 or 6 usd for a glass of wine is a cheaper drink on the menu) but a great place to relax, chill, and end the night right.

-Second is for people who want to dance all night.
 Although I don’t club much, there’s a great one next to the Happy Buddha Bar on the left side… but I forget what it’s called and can’t find it online.
 It was fun when we visited and had great music and lots of dancing.
 If you want to walk a little further, the Sixxtina club in Poblado is popular too and has good reviews online.

 No matter what you’re into: shots, clubs, craft beer, or chill nights out, this ultimate Poblado bar crawl guide has it all.
 If you have any more suggestions to add to the list (if you can remember them that is) then comment below and let me know!